gregory-james-smith/aule-design/specification.md

 Clicking the cross icon removes the chip selection from the input.

 The chip should have an outline and no fill.
-There should be no icon on the left.
+The chip can have an optional icon on the left.

 The chip itself is not clickable.